TerminologyHub/termhub-in-5-minutes/bash-examples/README.md

 ### get-concept-relationships.sh

-Return concept relationship information for a given terminology and code.
-The following example finds relationships for the 73211009 | Diabetes mellitus | concept in SNOMEDCT_US.
-It limits the results to 5 entries and sorts by the "additionalType" field.
+Get concept relationships for a terminology and code.
+In this case it resolves relationships that originate "from" this concept code and contain information about the concepts those relationships point "to" on the other side.

 ```
-$ ./get-concept-relationships.sh SNOMEDCT SANDBOX 20230731 73211009 --token $token
+$ ./get-concept-relationships.sh demoProject SNOMEDCT 73211009 --token $token
 -----------------------------------------------------
-Starting ...Mon, Sep 11, 2023  7:44:30 PM
+Starting ...Wed Nov  1 10:55:32 CDT 2023
 -----------------------------------------------------
 url = https://api.terminologyhub.com
 terminology = SNOMEDCT